loayalsaid1/alx-low_level_programming/0x01-variables_if_else_while/README.md

 6-print_numberz.c: same as last one but with putchar and no char variables 6-print_numberz.c: same as last one but with putchar and no char variables

+ prints the lowercase alphabet in reverse using putchar